myrrlyn/apocrypha.es/priv/archive/2en3if.md

-“The Immaterial Harmonics Institute of Incongruitech and Extrinsic Travels, by order of the Glorious Emperor Reman Cyrodiil II, hereby make Dathfliin Grieves First Captain of the NVN Tesaloricus, complete with all rights and privileges of the rank.
+“The Immaterial Harmonics Institute of Incongruitech and Extrinsic Travels, by order of the Glorious Emperor Reman Cyrodiil II, hereby make Dathfliin Grieves First Captain of the _NVN Tesaloricus_, complete with all rights and privileges of the rank.
 First Captain Dathfliin will also be given any crew that he may request, as long as they can be reasonably found.
 First Captain Dathfliin will also be given the rights and privileges of a General of the New Void Navy.
 Congratulations to First Captain Dathfliin.
 May you serve the Empire until your